 Is there some other peice of the LSI firmware/driver/software that is missing?

-#11 Updated by Josh Paetzel almost 3 years ago
+#11 Updated by Josh Paetzel over 3 years ago

 Please don't necromance 4 year old tickets that have been resolved.